 It is important to make sure pointe shoes are always fitting correctly to ensure that you are supported and safe while dancing.
-Follow these simple steps to check the fit on your new shoes.
+Our pointe shoe fitting experts take months to train and learn the proper fit techniques to be able to provide our customers with a pointe shoe fitting.
+If you are ordering your pointe shoes online, it is equally important for you know understand the principles of what makes a good fit. it's a common question we hear, "Are my pointe shoes fitting correctly?'
+Follow these simple steps to check the fit of your new pointe shoes.

 Find a place near a mirror where you can see your feet.
 Stand only on a clean surface to protect the satin of the shoes.
 Gently loosen the drawstring of the pointe shoes so it moves freely inside its casing.
 Put on your pointe shoes and adjust the drawstrings and tie them in a shoelace knot.
 Make sure to try your pointe shoes on with all of the padding products and dance tights that will be used while dancing in them.
 It will be best to try them on with the support of a barre, and easy access to a mirror to help see your feet.